eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 Note on the NSString *formattedString argument - unlike the NSBegin*AlertSheet function, ESSBegin*AlertSheet function does not format the string for you, so instead of passing a string like @"This operation took %lld minutes", please pass a string that already is already formatted, as in [NSString stringWithFormat:@"This operation took %lld minutes",5]

 ## Requirements
 This code works on OS X Snow Leopard and later (tested only on OS X Mountain Lion)
 Developed with Xcode 4.5

 ## Support
-The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at) or [@eternalstorms on twitter](http://twitter.com/eternalstorms)
+The code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at) or [@eternalstorms on twitter](http://twitter.com/eternalstorms)

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource